This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - The natural flavors are a proprietary blend of ingredients such as vinegar, celery, lemon juice, and natural hickory.
 The total amount is less than 2% of the recipe.
 These flavors enhance the natural flavors of the meat.

-- Freshpet can be frozen and stored for future use.
-However, no Freshpet foods are frozen before you purchase them in your local store.
-If you choose to freeze the food, you may see a slight change in color and texture when thawed out.
+- Freshpet refrigerated dog food can be frozen and stored for future use.
+However, it’s worth noting that no Freshpet foods are frozen before you purchase them in your local store.
+If you do decide to freeze the food, you may see a slight change in color and texture when thawed out.